Opinion | When Trump attacks Biden at the debate, his scam will hit rock bottom

 The scam goes full circle

-Now assign Stephen K. Bannon to the role of Burnett in the 2016 political marketing of another fictional Trump, whose economic prowess and outsider status would be employed to avenge “forgotten” working class whites sold out by financial and globalist elites.
+Now assign Stephen K. Bannon to the role of Burnett in the 2016 political marketing of another fictional Trump, whose economic prowess and outsider status would be employed to avenge “forgotten” working-class Whites sold out by financial and globalist elites.

-In numerous ways, Bannon and Trump rapidly abandoned that promise in tandem, as journalist Josh Green chronicles, leaving the original pitch largely gone from his case for reelection.
-Trump’s supposed managerial acumen has helped lead to more than 200,000 U.S. deaths and has earned him the distinction of being the first post-World War II president to preside over a net job loss.
+In numerous ways, Bannon and Trump rapidly abandoned that promise in tandem, as journalist Joshua Green chronicles, leaving the original pitch largely gone from his case for reelection.
+Trump’s supposed managerial acumen has helped lead to more than 200,000 U.S. deaths from covid-19 and has earned him the distinction of being the first post-World War II president to preside over a net job loss.

 It is perfect that two producers of “The Apprentice” also helped produce Trump’s convention, which peddled the immensely fraudulent claims that his stupendous, benevolent leadership largely vanquished coronavirus and that the biggest threat to the rule of law is organized, violent leftist terrorism.